junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Sam frowns at him.
 "What?"

 "Vessels," Dean says again, tilting his head toward the angel next to him, "Cas told me.
 You weren't here for the lecture last time.
-They're like the Words' vessels, so like, ultra strong and has some pure powers, we just didn't know what they could do.
+They're apparently like the Words' vessels, so like, super strong and has some pure powers, we just didn't know what they could do.
 And more importantly, what would Crowley possibly do about it."

-Donatello glares at him.
+Donatello flashes him a slightly annoyed look for being interrupted.
 "I'm just about to talk about that."

 "Sorry," Dean murmurs quickly.

-"You're not wrong," Donatello pushes his glasses again, pointing to the notes.
+"You're not wrong," Donatello pushes his glasses again, pointing out the notes.
 "The tablets serve as a physical container of the Words' power in the material plane.
 And just like Yin and Yang, Heaven and Hell, light and darkness, tablets also have their attributes.
 And more specifically, from my understanding, I think the angel tablet and the demon tablet are exactly the matching pieces, working as an amplifier for whoever touches it."

 "What kind of amplifier are we talking about?"
-Dean chips in.
+Dean can't help chipping in again.
 "Super power?"

 "More like personality kind, if I'm not mistaken.
 Something like, if you have some amount of arrogance in you, it turns into super ego."
 Donatello explains.